360macky/1spaceX/README.md

 ## 🚀 Development

-**1spaceX.com** is a web app built with React 18.
-It uses [Bootstrap](https://getbootstrap.com/) as CSS design library but I also integrate other styles for customization of the web app.
+**1spaceX.com** is a web app built with Next and React 18.
+It uses Tailwind CSS for the styles and the [SpaceX API](https://github.com/r-spacex/SpaceX-API) for the data.

-Also, in some components the [`styled-components`](https://www.npmjs.com/package/styled-components) library is used.

 There is a page for each physical component like: capsules, cores, launches, payloads and rockets.
 In each page there is a search bar, and the cards associated to that physical component.